bilals12/interviewpractice/security_questions.md

 ## 1. Encryption and Authentication

-What is a three-way handshake?

 **Explain how OAuth (used for token-based auth) works.**

 - roles:

     - resource owner: owns data/resources

     - resource server: server hosting user's data

     - client: app requesting access to user's data on resource server

     - authorization server: server that authenticates resource owner + issues access tokens to client

 - tokens:

     - access token: used by client to access user's data on resource server

     - refresh token (optional): used to obtain new access token when current access token expires

 - flow (OAuth2.0):

     1. authorization request

         - client requests authorization from resource owner to access resources

         - request happens via browser redirect (user asked to authorize client at authorization server)

     2. user authorization

         - resource owner grants client permission at authorization server

         - involves user logging in and consenting to grant access to data

     3. authorization grant

         - authorization server provides authorization grant to client

         - grant can be authorization code, implicit grant, resource owner creds, client creds

     4. access token request

         - client requests access token from authorization server by presenting authorization grant + credentials

         - happens behind the scenes, without user interaction

     5. issuing access token

         - authorization server authenticates client, validates authorization grant

         - issues access token (plus optional refresh token) to client

     6. accessing resources

         - client uses access token to request resources from resource server

         - resource server validates access token + serves client's request

 - grant types:

     - authorization code: for apps running on web server; involves redirection to authorization server for user auth

     - implicit: simplified flow used by mobile/web apps where access token is returned immediately without an extra authorization code exchange step

     - resource owner password creds: used by trusted clients, resource owner provides username and password directly to client

     - client creds: used for server-server communication, client acts on own behalf (not for user)

 - security:

     - redirect URIs: must be pre-registered + validated to prevent reflection attacks

     - access token security: transmit securely and stored safely to prevent authorized access

     - consent + transparency: understand what perms are being granted

     - token scope + lifetime: limit access tokens to minimal scopes/durations necessary for task

 **Describe the difference between synchronous and asynchronous encryption.**

 - **synchronous (symmetric)**

     - uses same key for encryption + decryption (symmetric key)

     - sender + receiver possess the same key and must keep it secret

     - sender uses symmetric key to encrypt plaintext into ciphertext

     - receiver uses same key to decrypt ciphertext into plaintext

     - common algos include AES, DES, 3DES

     - faster + less resource-intensive than asynchronous

     - suitable for encrypting large amounts of data

     - key distribution problem (how to distribute key to recipient securely)

     - used for encrypting data at rest (disk files) and data in transit (secure VPNs)

 - **asynchronous (asymmetric)**

     - public + private key

     - public key openly shared, private key secret

     - message encrypted with public key can only be decrypted with private key (and vice versa)

     - secure communication even if public key is known

     - common algos include RSA, ECC (elliptic curve crypto), EIGamal

     - slower + more computationally intensive

     - not used for encrypting large volumes of data

     - no key distribution problem

     - can be used for digital signatures to ensure authenticity and non-repudiation

     - used for secure key exchange, digital signatures, encrypting small amounts of data (keys, passwords, messages, etc)

 - **differences**

     - key management

     - speed/efficiency

     - common applications

-Describe SSL handshake.
+**Describe SSL (Secure Sockets Layer) handshake.**

+- protocol used to establish secure comm channel between 2 parties (web server + client)

+- part of the TLS (Transport Layer Security) protocol (succeeded SSL)

+1. `ClientHello`

+    - client sends `ClientHello` message to server

+    - message includes client's SSL/TLS version, list of supported cipher suites (algos for encryption, key exchange, authentication), random byte string used in subsequent cryptographic computations

+2. `ServerHello`

+    - server responds with `ServerHello` message

+    - selects SSL/TLS version and cipher suite from options provided by client

+    - also sends its own random byte string

+3. Server Certificate

+    - server presents its SSL cert to client

+    - cert contains server's public key and is used to auth server to client

+4. Server Key Exchange (if required)

+    - if chosen cipher suite requires additional key exchange info, server provides necessary key exchange params

+5. `ServerHelloDone`

+    - server sends `ServerHelloDone` message, indicating it has finished its part of the handshake

+6. Client Key Exchange

+    - client (after validating server cert and key exchange params) generated pre-master secret, encrypts it with server's public key, and sends it to server

+7. `Change Cipher Spec` + `Finished` Message (client + server)

+    - client sends `Change Cipher Spec` signaling it will start using the new keys + algos for securing comm

+    - client then sends `Finished` message, confirming

+    - server also sends `Change Cipher Spec` followed by `Finished`

+8. Secure Symmetric Encryption Established

+    - both parties compute session key from pre-master secret

+    - secure encrypted connection is established using symmetric encryption

+- authentication: server is auth'd to client using SSL cert (client auth is optional)

+- confidentiality + integrity: session keys used for encryption ensure confidentiality + integrity

+- key exchange

+- negotiation

 **Should you encrypt all data at rest?**

 - refers to data stored on physical medium (hard drive, SSD, USB, cloud, i.e. not being transferred/processed)

 - encryption: transform into unreadable format using crypto algos

 - **yes**

     - encryption is vital for protecting sensitive data from unauthorized access

     - regulations (like GDPR, HIPAA, PCI-DSS) mandate or strongly recommend encryption

     - adds an additional layer of security

 - **no**

     - can introduce latency + reduced performance

     - managing keys and maintaining encryption protocols can add complexity to operations

     - additional costs

     - not all data is equally sensitive

 - **balanced**

     - classify data based on sensitivity

     - robust key management practices

     - regular audits

     - built-in encryption options in dbs, file systems, cloud services

     - use as part of a broader security strategy (access controls, network security, security training)

 ## 2. Network Level and Logging

-Explain TCP/IP concepts.

-How does a router differ from a switch?
+**How does a router differ from a switch?**

+- routers (using NAT, DHCP) operate at Network Layer (Layer 3) using IP, switches (LAN) operate at Data Link Layer (Layer 2) using MAC

+- routers used to connect different networks + direct data between them, switches used to connect devices within same network + manage internal data traffic

+- routers handle internal + external traffic (network-wide traffic management), switches primarily handle local traffic (forward data within internal network)

-What is the difference between HTTPS and SSL?
+**What is the difference between HTTPS and SSL?**

+- SSL/TLS is a protocol for encryption, HTTPS is an implementation of SSL/TLS applied to HTTP

+- SSL/TLS can be used beyond just securing HTTP (can secure FTP, SMTP), HTTPS is tied to HTTP

+- SSL evolved into TLS

 **How does threat modeling work?**

 - identify, prioritize, address potential security threats

 - simulate attack scenarios, assess vulns in connected systems/apps

 - reduce org's risk exposure by identifying vulns and potential attack vectors

 - threat, vuln, risk

 - process:

     1. define scope

     2. asset identification

     3. identify threats

     4. analyze vulns + prioritize risks

     5. develop + implement countermeasures

     6. monitor + evaluate

 - collab (security, engineering, IT, governance, business, end users)

 - frameworks

     - MITRE ATT&CK (map identified threats to known adversary methods): knowledge base of TTPs

     - DREAD (Damage, Reproducability, Exploitability, Affected Users, Discoverability): risk assessment model, quantitative approach to prioritizing threats

     - STRIDE (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege): categorizing threats in software systems

     - PASTA: aligns threat modeling with business objectives, across various org contexts

 - benefits

     - enhances awareness, identifies vulns

     - prioritizes risk mitigation, optimizes security controls

     - adapts to evolving threats, improves org resilience

 Explain the difference between IPSEC Phase 1 and Phase 2?

-How does HTTPS work?
+**How does HTTPS work?**

+- client requests secure connection -> SSL/TLS handshake -> server auth -> key exchange -> secure symmetric connection established -> encrypted data transfer -> session closure

 ## 3. OWASP Top 10, Pentesting, and/or Web Applications